Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 ## Procedure

+1. Login to your *Actindo Core1* tenant, on which you run the *Omni-Channel* module.

-1. In a new browser window, go to the [*BigCommerce app store*] (https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log In] button in the upper right corner.
+2. In a new browser window, open the [*BigCommerce app store*] (https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log In] button in the upper right corner.
   The *BigCommerce Actindo-sandbox* is opened.

-2. Open the Apps folder.
+2. Click the *Apps* folder.

-3. Click the Marketplace folder.
+3. Click the *Marketplace* folder.
 Search for the *Actindo Core1 DOP Connector* app.
   The *Actindo Core1 DOP Connector* app entry is displayed.

    ![Select app](../../Assets/Screenshots/BigCommerce/Connections/SelectApp.png "[Select app]")